 These figures highlight the earning potential within dental nursing roles, but salaries may vary based on factors such as region, practice size, and demand.

 One of the most exciting aspects of dental nursing is the wide range of career pathways.
-With experience and further qualifications, dental nurses can specialise in:
+Beyond the core responsibilities, experienced and qualified dental nurses can explore a diverse range of advanced roles, enhancing their clinical skills and expanding their professional impact.

 - Orthodontics